Marine Corps Job: MOS 0204 Human Source Intel

 HUMINT varies from other types of intelligence-gathering because it focuses primarily on intelligence from human sources via interpersonal interactions.

-This is as opposed to using technical equipment like signals and imagery to gather the intelligence.
+This is as opposed to using technical equipment like signals and imagery to gather intelligence.
 It may include interrogations with sources and informants, and anyone believed to have access to sensitive or valuable information.

 In many ways, HUMINT can be the most challenging type of intelligence to gather but can carry great value in establishing networks of information which may have long-term importance for military operations.